-I always prefer to have a guide once I’m installing the new deck so I make sure to maintain the former floor’s dimensions when removing.
-Best practice for me is to leave at least 3 inches of the previous floor up to the boat’s edge.
+I always prefer to have a guide once I’m installing the new deck so I make sure to maintain the former floor’s dimensions when removing it.
+The best practice for me is to leave at least 3 inches of the previous floor up to the boat’s edge.

 Doing this also ensures I don’t end up damaging the side of the boat when taking out the floor.
 You can even use it as a support for the new one.

 Step 5.
-Check for Other Parts that Have Rotted
+Check for Other Parts that Have been Rotted